danielcregg/java-lectures/lectures/serialization.md

 A Complete Guide to Object Serialization

-<small>Understanding the Process of Converting Objects to Bytes</small>
+<medium>Understanding the Process of Converting Objects to Bytes</medium>
 <!-- .element: class="fragment fade-up" -->

 ---